dog on a beach

 If you move house or no longer have your pet, please let us know in writing by emailing customer@rockingham.wa.gov.au as soon as possible so we can update our records.

-It is important to notify in writing both the local government the dog is registered to as well as the microchip database company about any change to details within seven days of the change.
+It is important to notify both the local government the dog is registered to and the microchip database company about any change to details within seven days of the change.

 Prescribed number of dogs